Heated Area: 200 m2

 All photos by Lisa Kohen and Mark Roper

 This obsolete Victorian residence was completely re-planned.
-Wooden floors and walls are laid across the house, creating a harmonious, smooth transition from the old part to the new.
+Wooden floors and walls are laid across the house, creating a harmonious, smooth transition from the old to the new.

 Customers wanted to see new rear living quarters open to the backyard.
 They also wanted these new spaces to merge smoothly with the old part of the house.
-We dismantled the annex of the 80s, raised 1 meter above the backyard.
+We dismantled the annex of the 80s, raised it 1 meter above the backyard.
 We moved this climb to the end of the corridor, making a ceiling height of 3.8 meters.
 This annex consisted of a living room, kitchen, pantry, and laundry.
 A new brick fireplace on request acts as a central axis for new premises and connects to the old facade.
 The kitchen has double-leaf doors to the ceiling, which allows you to integrate the room with the backyard.
 The living area with banquet chairs has large sliding windows.

 The old Victorian cottage